James Galway: Personal life

 Galway has been married three times.
-His first marriage, to a Frenchwoman, produced a son.
-He married his second wife, Anna (Annie) Renggli, a daughter of a well-known Swiss architect, in 1972, and moved from Berlin to Lucerne, Switzerland, her hometown.
+His first marriage, to a French woman, produced a son.
+He married his second wife, Anna (Annie) Renggli, a daughter of a well-known Swiss architect, in 1972; they moved from Berlin to Lucerne, Switzerland, Anna's hometown.
 The couple had twin daughters and a son.
-In 1978 he recorded for her an instrumental version of John Denver's "Annie's Song".
+In 1978 he recorded an instrumental version of John Denver's "Annie's Song" for her.
 It peaked at no. 3 in the UK Singles Chart.

-After this divorce, he moved to Meggen, Switzerland, a village next to Lucerne, where he resides now with his third wife, the American-born flutist Jeanne Galway (née Cinnante), whom he married in 1984.
+After this divorce, he moved to Meggen, Switzerland, a village next to Lucerne, where he resides now with his third wife, the American-born flute player Jeanne Galway (née Cinnante), whom he married in 1984.
 They often tour together, playing duets.
 In addition, they give masterclasses and lectures.

-Galway is a devout Christian who visits various types of churches while travelling (as long as they are not modern and "happy-clappy") and prays before his concert performances.
+Galway is a devout Christian who visits various types of churches while travelling (as long as they are not – in his view – modern and "happy-clappy"), and prays before his concert performances.
 He also wears a cross pendant, about which he says, "It's not jewellery.
 It's something that reminds me of what I should be doing and how I should be behaving."

 In August 1977, Galway was run over by a speeding motorcycle in Lucerne, breaking his left arm and both legs and required a four-month hospital stay.
 He has the eye condition nystagmus, and is a patron of the Nystagmus Network, a charity that supports people with the condition.
 In December 2009, he fell down a flight of stairs at his home, fracturing his left wrist and breaking his right arm.

 Appearing on The Nolan Show in June 2015, Galway stated that he views his national identity as Irish.
 He was critical of the actions of the Northern Irish government during his childhood, and singled out prominent Unionist figures such as Ian Paisley whom Galway blamed for fostering the divisions that led to The Troubles.
 His comments were criticised by prominent Unionist politicians, among them Sammy Wilson.
 Describing Northern Ireland as "the British-occupied part of Ireland", Galway further elaborated he would like "Ireland to be Ireland" and that when people ask him where he comes from he says "Ireland" and when asked if he is "Irish", he replies affirmatively.
 He did, however, accept substantive British honours, first an OBE, and later a knighthood.

 His younger brother, George (1940–2020), was a jazz musician (clarinet, flute, and saxophone) and teacher based in Manchester, England.
 George's elder child and James's nephew, Martin Galway, is a musician known for his work on Commodore 64 computer game music in the 1980s.